-We aim to achieve 90% overall customer satisfaction by 2025
+Customer Satisfaction - we aim to achieve 90% overall customer satisfaction by 2025.

 Tai Calon uses many methods to gauge customer satisfaction.
 A key one is our annual survey (called the STAR survey).
 In the autumn of 2021, this survey was sent to approximately 33% of our customers.
+The next STAR survey will be completed in autumn 2023.